 Planning is a core element of project management.
 Creating and maintaining a plan that is a practical model of the project is a challenge.
 Although we have tools to help, most projects have plans that poorly reflect the project’s real path.
 But having even a general plan is useful.

-It’s not a big jump to see that planning systems could very quickly cut out the project manager and assign all the required resources.
+It’s not a big jump to see that planning systems could very quickly cut out the project manager.
+Assigning all the required resources.
 In a fully connected world, depending on the acceptance of AI and global feeds, the advance solutions currently being designed could forecast resource for changes; allowing adjustment of plans and tailoring a range of short term effective resource assignments.

 Today’s resourcing constraints are removed and resourcing bottlenecks need only happen on extremely rare resources.

 The data on resource performance can be used to confirm that the team is delivering effectively.